boschrexroth/node-red-contrib-ctrlx-automation/doc/TROUBLESHOOTING.md

 This page contains solutions and hints to common known problems.

+## Request fails with `CtrlxProblemError: [404] Not Found` after upgrade of nodes to version 1.8.x

+Due to a major functional enhancement and the new subscription feature it is necessary to also update the `Automation Core` system to a version 1.8.x (XCR-V-0108, part of ReleaseMilestone 21.03) or newer.

 ## A `WRITE` request is resulting in a `DL_TYPE_MISMATCH`

 This error occurs, if the node you want to write to has a different data type, than the `msg.payload` that you provide and the App which owns the Data Layer node can not automatically convert the value.